loot/libloot/docs/api/sorting.rst

 Load plugin data
 ================

-In this first stage, the plugins to be sorted are parsed and their FormIDs stored.
+In this first stage, the plugins to be sorted are parsed and their record IDs (which are FormIDs for all games apart from Morrowind) are stored.
 Parsing is multithreaded by dividing the plugins into buckets with roughly equal total file sizes, and loading each bucket's plugins in a separate thread.
 The number of buckets created is equal to the number of concurrent threads that are hardware-supported (e.g. a dual-core CPU without hyperthreading may report that it supports two threads).

 When parsing plugins, all subrecords are skipped over for efficiency, apart from the subrecords of the ``TES4`` header record.